Chart Color Schemes

 The level of residential development activity in Ourimbah - Fountaindale is very low in comparison to the average area assessed nationally by AreaSearch

-The estimated population per dwelling approval in the area is 1383 people, indicating its quiet, low activity development environment.
+The estimated population per dwelling approval in the area is 1383 people, indicating a quiet, low activity development environment.
 With population expected to remain stable or decline, Ourimbah-Fountaindale should see reduced pressure on housing, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development